 Antarctica is shown as a single entity although there are numerous individual regions administered by different countries.
 The treaty governing Antarctica determines that no mining takes place on the continent.

-The nine disputed territories (which do not include the current on-going Ukraine/Crimea conflict) are :
+The nine disputed territories (which does not include the current on-going Ukraine/Crimea conflict) are :

 There are many more territories whose status is currently in dispute (check Wikipedia for a full list).
 However, the nine disputed territories listed above are states that the UN determines are “not UN members or observers”.